The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Case study: online sleep spindle detection

-Because we use the SpindleNet architecture as a baseline to evaluate our approach, we need to compute all three inputs used by this model \ie a clean signal, an envelope of the signal, and a ``power feature ratio''~\cite{kulkarni2019deep}.
+To evaluate against SpindleNet we compute the inputs used by this model: the signal, the envelope of the signal, and a ``power feature ratio''~\cite{kulkarni2019deep}.
 The latter compares frequencies between 2~Hz and 8~Hz with frequencies between 9~Hz and 16~Hz from the Fourier transform over the last 500~ms of signal.
-Computing this ratio is resource-intensive in the context of the Portiloop system, plus we found that this did not help our models.
-Therefore we compute this ratio offline for the sole purpose of comparison with the SpindleNet architecture; it is not used in our model.
-We set the ADC frequency to 500~Hz, which allows the Microblaze soft processor to log the raw signal at a finer-grained resolution than what we actually use for detection.
-The raw signal is then downsampled to 250~Hz.
-Figure~\ref{fig:datagen_pipeline} depicts the FPGA pipeline that computes cleaned signal and envelope.
+Computing this ratio is resource-intensive in the context of the Portiloop system, and furthermore did not improve our models' performance.
+Therefore, we compute this ratio offline for the sole purpose of comparison with SpindleNet, and we do not use it in our model.
+We set the sampling frequency to 500~Hz, which allows the Portiloop to log the raw signal at a higher resolution, and then downsample to 250~Hz.
+Fig~\ref{fig:datagen_pipeline} depicts the pipeline that computes the cleaned signal and envelope.

-Since FIR filters introduce software delays, we designed both branches of the pipeline so that they introduce identical software delays to their respective outputs (\ie 40~ms at 250~Hz sampling rate), see Figure~\ref{fig:datagen_pipeline}.
-We used the same frequency band to prepare our `cleaned signal' in the first step of the pipeline as is used in standard sleep scoring (\ie $0.5$~Hz to 30~Hz)~\cite{iber2007aasm}.